 Relieved by driving

-There are several variants of motion induced malaise, that are not MDDS.
-Table 2 lists the features that distinguish MDDS from simple land-sickness.
+There are several variants of motion induced sickness that are not MdDS.
+Table 2 lists the features that distinguish MdDS from simple land-sickness.
 Land-sickness (LDS) is common, and between 41% and 73% of persons disembarking from seagoing voyages experience a brief unsteadiness syndrome (Gordon, Spitzer et al. 1995; Cohen 1996; Gordon, Shupak et al. 2000).
 Common LDS typically persists for 2 days or less.
-Persons with LDS are also likely to have sea-sickness, (Gordon, Spitzer et al. 1995) while persons with MDDS generally are untroubled by sea-sickness.
+Persons with LDS are also likely to have sea-sickness, (Gordon, Spitzer et al. 1995) while persons with MdDS generally are untroubled by sea-sickness.
 Males and females do not appear differ significantly in the incidence, intensity, or duration of land-sickness symptoms.
 (Cohen 1996).
 LDS, confusingly, is also termed "mal de debarquement" by many (e.g. Schepermann et al, 2019), presumably for convenience as LDS is much easier to study.
-Table 1 does not include reports or data concerning subjects who symptoms that last less than 1 month, i.e. potential land-sickness, except for the work of Cha, in whom the duration of patients with "classic" MDD could not be determined due to study design(Cha, Brodsky et al. 2008).
+Table 1 does not include reports or data concerning subjects who symptoms that last less than 1 month, i.e. potential land-sickness, except for the work of Cha, in whom the duration of patients with "classic" MdDS could not be determined due to study design(Cha, Brodsky et al. 2008).
 Dai et al (2017) also distinguish between "sea legs", and "MdDS".

-MDDS also has some similarities to motion sickness (sea sickness, mal de mer).
-However, MDDS is again easily distinguished by the relatively short duration of motion sickness and gender distribution.
-Persons with MDDS reliably have relief of symptoms when in motion, such as driving a car, but experience recurrence of rocking once motion has stopped (Hain, Hanna et al. 1999; Cha, Brodsky et al. 2008).
+MdDS also has some similarities to motion sickness (sea sickness, mal de mer).
+However, MdDS is again easily distinguished by the shorter duration of motion sickness and gender distribution.
+Persons with MdDS reliably have relief of symptoms when in motion, such as driving a car, but experience recurrence of rocking once motion has stopped (Hain, Hanna et al. 1999; Cha, Brodsky et al. 2008).
 In motion sickness, many persons find driving very difficult.
 This is also often true for persons with vestibular disorders and migraine (Sharon and Hullar, 2014).

-MDDS also overlaps with a little studied group of patients called "rockers", who develop similar symptoms to MDDS, without a preceding motion exposure.
-(Cha 2012) Often these patients develop head or trunk rocking, which is called "titubation" (Wassmer, Davies et al. 2003).
-In our clinical experience, the age, gender and pattern of medication responsiveness of this group are similar to those of MDDS.
+Often these patients develop head or trunk rocking, which is called "titubation".
+In our clinical experience, the age, gender and pattern of medication responsiveness of this group are similar to those of MdDS.
 Although titubation is associated with cerebellar disturbance, evidence of cerebellar damage is generally not found in "rockers".
 Cohen et al (2015) also stated that their term for "rockers" is "spontaneous MdDS ".
 They found that these people were more difficult to treat with habituation but still "the cure rate was more than 50%".

-Little is known about this rare disorder.
-It is the general opinion, however, that MDDS is not caused by an injury to the ear or brain.
-At this writing (2012), the predominant opinion is that MDD is a variant motion sickness.
-While this theory doesn't explain why MDD seems to mainly affect women in their 40's it does seem to account for observations of naval personnel who have a similar land-sickness experience.
+It is the general opinion that MdDS is generally not caused by an injury to the ear or brain.
+At this writing (2019), the predominant opinion is that MdDS is a variant motion sickness.
+While this doesn't explain why MdDS seems to mainly affect women in their 40-60's it does seem to account for observations of naval personnel who have a similar land-sickness experience.

-A plausible mechanism for the development of MDDS is that it is due to formation of an inappropriate internal predictive model.
+A plausible mechanism for the development of MdDS is that it is due to formation of an inappropriate internal predictive model.
 We first proposed this idea in 2007 (Hain and Helminski, 2007).
-Internal models are sophisticated estimators that have been used to explain such difficult observations that one cannot "tickle" onself (see the work of Wolpert and others).
+Internal models are sophisticated estimators that have been used to explain such difficult observations that one cannot "tickle" oneself (see the work of Wolpert (1995) and others).
 Examples of internal models are very easy to find in daily life -- suppose you pick up a suitcase, expecting it to be full, but it is empty !
-Internal models are sophisticated methods of reacting to events even before they happen !
+Internal models are sophisticated methods of dealing with events even before they happen (Blakemore, 1998)

 On a boat, one is faced with a difficult balancing problem, with components of rotation (pitch plane rotation -- about the axis between the ears), and linear movement (surge -- front-back movement of the boat).
 Both are somewhat predictable as the boat is large and it's interface between it and the ocean constrains it to low frequencies of movement.